simbo1905/thinbus-srp-js/README.md

 jar vxf srp6a-js-XXXX.jar js/thinbus-srp6a-min.js
 ```

-If you upgrade versions of the jar then you must **always** extract the js from the jar and replace the script(s) your web pages use.
+If you upgrade versions of the jar then you must **always** extract the js from the jar and replace the script(s) your webapp uses.
 Alternatively you could write a servlet which serves the js directly from the jar file.
 There will be no support for running old js files against newer Java release.

-Choose the hashing algorithm to use then configure the Javascript and the Java SRP session to use the same safe prime values `N` and `g`.
-You **should** use your own safe prime numbers see below.
+Choose the hashing algorithm you wish to use and then configure matching Javascript and Java SRP session objects.
+You **should** use your own safe prime numbers `N` and `g` as outlined below.
 SHA-256 is the strongest hash algorithm Java 1.7 or 1.8 support out of the box so it is recommended.
-(I have yet to try a custom JCA to use SHA3).
+(I have yet to try a custom JCA to enable SHA3).
 The Javascript SHA-256 client session configuration is in `thinbus-srp6a-config-sha256.js`.
 The corresponding Java server SRP session class is `SRPJavascriptServerSessionSHA256`.
 The Java code is configured via constructor parameters.
-The JavaScript codde is configured by defining an `SRP6CryptoParams` object literal before you include the `thinbus-srp6a-config-XXX.js` configuration file:
+The JavaScript code is configured by defining an `SRP6CryptoParams` object literal before you include the `thinbus-srp6a-config-sha256.js` file:

 ```Javascript
 var SRP6CryptoParams= {